 With the marker, add facial features such as eyes, nose, mouth, ears, or hair.

-While creating, talk about the facial features to help younger ones with naming body parts.
-Preschool aged children can discuss emotions and how facial features indicate a person’s emotions.
+While you craft, talk about the facial features to help younger ones with naming body parts.
+Preschool-aged children can discuss emotions and how facial features indicate a person’s emotions.

 Work on Fine Motor Skills with a Leaf People Craft